imdonnie/mnist_service/Doc.md

   webnet:
 ```

-ÎÄµµÖĞ¶ÔÓÚÕâÒ»¶Îdocker-compose.ymlµÄ½âÊÍ£º
+æ–‡æ¡£ä¸­å¯¹äºè¿™ä¸€æ®µdocker-compose.ymlçš„è§£é‡Šï¼š
 >This docker-compose.yml file tells Docker to do the following:
 >Pull the image we uploaded in step 2 from the registry.
 >
 >- Run 5 instances of that image as a service called web, limiting each one to use, at  most, 10% of the CPU (across all cores), and 50MB of RAM.
 >- Immediately restart containers if one fails.
->- Map port 4000 on the host to web¡¯s port 80.
+>- Map port 4000 on the host to webâ€™s port 80.
->- Instruct web¡¯s containers to share port 80 via a load-balanced network called webnet.
-(Internally, the containers themselves publish to web¡¯s port 80 at an ephemeral port.)
+>- Instruct webâ€™s containers to share port 80 via a load-balanced network called webnet.
+(Internally, the containers themselves publish to webâ€™s port 80 at an ephemeral port.)
 >- Define the webnet network with the default settings (which is a load-balanced overlay network).

-ÏÂÃæÈÔÈ»ÊÇÒ»¶Î²Ù×÷Ö¸µ¼£¬Ö±½Ó°áÔËÔ­ÎÄÁË£º
+ä¸‹é¢ä»ç„¶æ˜¯ä¸€æ®µæ“ä½œæŒ‡å¯¼ï¼Œç›´æ¥æ¬è¿åŸæ–‡äº†ï¼š

-ÔËĞĞ²½Öè£º
+è¿è¡Œæ­¥éª¤ï¼š

 ```Shell
 docker swarm init
 docker stack deploy -c docker-compose.yml getstartedlab
 ```

 >Our single service stack is running 5 container instances of our deployed image on one host.
-Let¡¯s investigate.
+Letâ€™s investigate.
 >Get the service ID for the one service in our application:
 `docker service ls`
 >Look for output for the web service, prepended with your app name.
 If you named it the same as shown in this example, the name isgetstartedlab_web.
 The service ID is listed as well, along with the number of replicas, image name, and exposed ports.